codingconcepts/blog-posts/posts/how-i-test-endpoints.md

 }
 ```

 Next, are the test definitions themselves.
 I've included just enough of them to demonstrate what's happening.
-Notice that I'm not creating a new `fullNameRequest` for every test case, the usefulness of this pattern comes into its own as struct size increases.
+Notice that I'm not creating a new `fullNameRequest` for every test case, so the usefulness of this pattern comes into its own as struct size increases.

 ``` go
 {